Bank Hapoalim: Financial Markets and International Banking Division

 This division coordinates the bank group's activities in most capital market areas in Israel and abroad.
 These activities include providing securities trading services (brokerage), securities custody, currency and derivatives trading, research and consulting services, support for financial asset managers, investment portfolio management, investment banking, underwriting services, and issuance management.

 Innovation and Strategy Division

 This division is responsible for the development of the "Bit" payment application.

 Hapoalim Investments

 "Hapoalim Investments" was the bank's investment house, established in 1963 under the name "Bank Hapoalim Investment Company Ltd." Over the years, "Hapoalim Investments" became one of Israel's leading companies in promoting diverse investments in fields such as industry, advanced technology, communications, advertising, computing, trade, real estate, and more.
 In 1996, "Ordan Industries" acquired the controlling shares in the company from Bank Hapoalim for 206 million shekels, following the recommendations of the David Brodet Committee to reduce economic concentration in Israel by limiting banks' holdings in real corporations.
 In 2001, the company's name was changed to Polar Investments.
 By 2013, "Polar Investments" entered into a debt arrangement.

+Poalim Tech

+In 2015, Bank Hapoalim established Poalim Tech as a dedicated arm to provide tailored financial services for the technology sector.
+The division operates through two primary service tracks: a Growth center in Tel Aviv focusing on credit and banking for mature firms, and an Early Stage center in Herzliya Pituach for startups.
+Internationally, Poalim Tech provides commercial banking services to U.S. tech companies via the bank's American branch and in partnership with BHI.